deepmodeling/tbplas/doc/source/tutorial/prim_complex.rst

 .. rubric:: Remove orbitals

-To demonstrate the usage of :func:`remove_orbital` and :func:`remove_hopping` we need to import the diamond-shaped primitive cell of graphene and extend it by 3 times along :math:`a` and :math:`b` directions:
+To demonstrate the usage of :func:`remove_orbitals` and :func:`remove_hopping` we need to import the diamond-shaped primitive cell of graphene and extend it by 3 times along :math:`a` and :math:`b` directions:

 .. code-block:: python